-Install the required packages from the requirements.txt
+Install the required packages from the requirements.txt file:

 pip3 install -r requirements.txt

-Download the model weight from Google Drive to classifier/core/model
+Download the model weight from Google Drive to classifier/core/model.

 Docker Option: If you encounter difficulties with environment setup, an alternative is to use a Docker image provided for your convenience.
 Run the following command to enter the container, where everything is pre-configured for you: